jstiff/notes_from_learning/CS_Lectures/Compiler/scanner.md

             ------------------------------------------------------------------------------------------

-    This process is for one aspect in the building of compilier.
+    This process is for one aspect in the building of compiler.
 It is not part of the compilation process.
 It generates the code that will make up the 'scanner'.
 Which will in turn process the language into accepted tokens.
 It's a tool...'scanner tool'.

     You can use 'Flex' to build a scanner.
 ```